JoseAVallejo12/printf/README.md

 *The available convertion specifiers are:

-*%c: Prints a single character.
+"%c: Prints a single character.
-*%s: Prints a string of characters.
+"%s: Prints a string of characters.
-*%d: Prints integers.
+"%d: Prints integers.
-*%i: Prints integers.
+"%i: Prints integers.
-*%b: Prints the binary representation of an unsigned decimal.
+"%b: Prints the binary representation of an unsigned decimal.
-*%u: Prints unsigned integers
+"%u: Prints unsigned integers
-*%x: Prints the hexadecial representation of an unsigned decimal in lowercase letters *%X:Prints the hexadecial representation of an unsigned decimal in uppercase letters *%r: Prints a reversed string
+"%x: Prints the hexadecial representation of an unsigned decimal in lowercase letters "%X:Prints the hexadecial representation of an unsigned decimal in uppercase letters "%r: Prints a reversed string
-*%R: Prints the Rot13 interpretation of a string *Usage
+"%R: Prints the Rot13 interpretation of a string

+"Usage
-*All the files are to be compiled on Ubuntu 14.04 LTS *Compile your code with gcc -Wall -Werror -Wextra -pedantic *.c *Include the "holberton.h" header file on the functions using the _printf()
+"All the files are to be compiled on Ubuntu 14.04 LTS "Compile your code with gcc -Wall -Werror -Wextra -pedantic *.c "Include the "holberton.h" header file on the functions using the _printf() "Prototype: int _printf(const char *format, ...);
+"Returns: the number of characters printed (excluding the null byte used to end output to strings) "write output to stdout, the standard output stream "format is a character string.
+The format string is composed of zero or more directives.
+See man 3 printf for more detail.
+You need to handle the following conversion specifiers:
+"It's don’t have to buffer handling of the C library printf function "It's don’t have to handle the flag characters
+"It's don’t have to handle field width
+"It's don’t have to handle precision
+"It's don’t have to handle the length modifiers

-*Example program
+"Example program

 *printf: built-in funtion of C
 *_printf: Owner funtion